bianchi-ed/discord.js-bot-model/README.md

 You can find your token, applicationId on the discord application page.
 The guildId is the ID of the Discord server.

-Here is a good place to store information such as API keys.
+Feel free to add more data to this file.
+It is a good place to store information such as API keys.

 ## Execution
 TOPIC